Time management techniques and systems

 Always probe deadlines to establish the true situation – people asking you to do things will often say 'now' when 'later today' would be perfectly acceptable.
 Appeal to the other person's own sense of time management: it's impossible for anyone to do a good job without the opportunity to plan and prioritise.

 Never try to eat an elephant all in one go, (ie break very big tasks down into digestible chunks).
 Use project management methods for large jobs.

 And above all, choose at least three of the above tips – preferably more – and put them into effect.

 Here are some ideas for time management training.

 Focus on the practical issues.
 Time management training benefits from a practical approach.
 Time management theory is difficult to put into effect because problems are often caused by habit and environment, so training should concentrate on helping people to implement necessary changes to their routine, planning and especially their response to others.
 Successful time management, especially for front-line or internal services staff, is about re-conditioning the environment, as much as making changes to personal planning and task completion.

 Use the time management tools, templates and examples here, and explore how best to adapt them for your own people's best benefit.

-Work with the delegates to identify problems, solutions and then agree commitment to making changes, which need to be supported by line managers.
+Work with the delegates to identify problems, and solutions and then agree on commitment to making changes, which need to be supported by line managers.
 Follow up with one-to-one mentoring and coaching (and involving managers to get their support).

 Particularly good improvements to time management can be achieved with small groups from the same department (max 4 training delegates) – comprising colleagues from the same work team.
 Small group sizes and short sessions, up to two hours each, enable a strong practical focus and results-based approach.
 Fortnightly sessions enable follow-up and identification of next actions and changes.